 goPuff came across my radar a few weeks ago and I’ve been dying to cover them.
 With goPuff you can order small convenience-store type items (chocolate bars, condoms, cleaning products, energy drinks and so on) that get shipped to your door as quickly as possible (within ‘minutes’ goPuff claims) for an astonishingly low $1.95 delivery fee.
 It’s easy to see how this is an appealing service — how often had you needed some item and not felt like walking down to the local gas station to get it?
 With goPuff you can tap a button on your phone, pay a couple bucks, and get your item to you perhaps even faster than if you went to the local store yourself.

 Fortunately for me, goPuff serves the area I live in and I could try them out.
 I downloaded the iOS app and have made a few purchases since.
-What follows is a list of common questions people have about goPuff that I’ll try to answer, as well as a short review for goPuff.
+What follows is a list of common questions people have about goPuff that I’ll try to answer with a little FAQ, as well as a short review for goPuff.
+I’ll continue to update this as goPuff evolves.

 Does goPuff really deliver as fast as they claim?